emonkak/feedpon/README.md

 <img src="./www/img/logo.svg" alt="Feedpon" width="320">

-Feedpon is a feed reader developed for me.
+Feedpon is a [LDR](http://reader.livedoor.com/) inspired feed reader.

 This extension uses Feedly as a backend.
 Therefore you will need a Feedly account.